pughlab/inspire-genomics/README.md

 - [Citation](#citation)

 # Overview
-Pan-cancer assessments of predictive features and modulations in the tumor and immune microenvironment of patients undergoing immune checkpoint blockade are limited.
-Atypical clinical responses restrict accurate patient stratification for biomarker discovery and evaluation.
-Here, we present an in-depth analysis of clinical, whole-exome, transcriptome, and circulating tumor DNA (ctDNA) profiles of 73 patients with advanced solid tumors, across 30 cancer types, from a phase II clinical trial of pembrolizumab (NCT02644369).
-Patients stratified by ctDNA and tumor burden dynamics corresponded with survival and clinical benefit (CB).
-High mutation burden, high expression of immune signatures, and mutations in BRCA2 were associated with pembrolizumab molecular sensitivity, while abundant copy-number alterations and B2M loss-of-heterozygosity corresponded with resistance.
-Upon treatment, induction of genes expressed by T-, B-, and myeloid cell populations were consistent with sensitivity and resistance.
-We identified PLA2G2D, an immune-regulating phospholipase, as a potential therapeutic target and marker of immune resistance.
+Serial circulating tumor DNA (ctDNA) monitoring is emerging as a non-invasive strategy to predict and monitor immune checkpoint blockade (ICB) therapeutic efficacy across cancer types.
+Yet, limited data exist to show the relationship between ctDNA dynamics and tumor genome and immune microenvironment in patients receiving ICB.
+Here, we present an in-depth analysis of clinical, whole-exome, transcriptome, and ctDNA profiles of 73 patients with advanced solid tumors, across 30 cancer types, from a phase II basket clinical trial of pembrolizumab (NCT02644369).
+Patients stratified by ctDNA and tumor burden dynamics correspond with survival and clinical benefit.
+High mutation burden, high expression of immune signatures, and mutations in BRCA2 are associated with pembrolizumab molecular sensitivity, while abundant copy-number alterations and B2M loss-of-heterozygosity corresponded with resistance.
+Upon treatment, induction of genes expressed by T cell, B cell, and myeloid cell populations are consistent with sensitivity and resistance.
+We identified the upregulated expression of PLA2G2D, an immune-regulating phospholipase, as a potential biomarker of adaptive resistance to ICB.
 Together, these findings provide insights into the diversity of immunogenomic mechanisms that underpin pembrolizumab outcomes.

 # Repo Contents
-This repo contains custom R scripts to reproduce the main analyses and figures presented in the submitted manuscript to Nature Communications.
+This repo contains custom R scripts to reproduce figures presented Yang et al. Nature Communications (2021).
 Analyses include:
 - Waterfall plots
 - Survival analysis
 - Co-mut plot